ar41bald/ihol/README.md

 ## Description
 In Honor of Lumiere :)

-Test app for keeping movies
+Test app for keeping movies information

 ## Installation